Southampton-RSG-Training/TrainingProjects/README.md

 ## Overview

 This repo contains scripts that download a set of the training repositories developed in the GitHub Organisation Southampton-RSG-Training.

 The initial shell script configure-remotes.sh clones and sorts each of the lesson, workshop-test, and templates this takes some time and requires a significant amount of space ~7Gb.

 The second script is used to create a live server in a Vagrant VM.
 This opens vm and runs jekyll serve to create a server with live reload this means one can edit the documents live and see the updates in 'real time'.
-This requires Vagrant and Virtualbox present on the host system, installation details are provided in 'VagrantBuild/README.md'.
+This requires Vagrant and either Virtualbox or VMWare Fusion present on the host system, installation details are provided in 'VagrantBuild/README.md'.

 Whilst care has been taken to create a set of tools that work on windows the experience is much better on MacOS and Linux.

+**If your device is using Apple Silicon or another ARM processor, you should checkout the `apple-m1` branch and use that instead of `main`.
+This branch has been tweaked to use VMWare Fusion, because as of writing (1st March 2023) VirtualBox does not support ARM processors and QEMU does not support the required networking features.**

 ### Before you start

 You will require the following software.

 - A terminal (bash)
-- Vagrant (and virtualbox)
+- Vagrant (and virtualbox or VMWare Fusion)
 - Rsync*
 - FSwatch*
 - Git